txt/se22/docs/require.md

 - Beware analysis paralysis
   - "The systems's through manufacture and in test.
 Has the customer sent the requirements spec yet"
 - Fans of agile say
-  - "Experience tells you more than excessive initial analysis" XXX PIC
+  - "Experience tells you more than excessive initial analysis"

 ![image](https://user-images.githubusercontent.com/29195/192362659-127da7d1-c4b2-4f20-9bd7-6ed6190d914d.png)